u451f/wp-blocked/readme.txt

 7. In order to display statistics, you can use the [blocked_display_stats] shortcode anywhere on your website.

 == Changelog ==

+= v0.3.3 =

+Results may now be retrieved globally.

 = v0.3.2 =